Come play with us …

 Water is life, and—for many in these communities—it is our livelihoods.
 It is also one of Canada’s most precious and abundant resources.
 The Rainforest Circus has always been an exciting medium to explore challenging and emotional themes.
 Our relationship to—and our dependence on—water is a theme that speaks not only to our 150 years of nationhood but to the thousands of years of human settlement before European contact.

 Rainforest Circus Camps

-Artists from the Rainforest Circus will visit Malcolm Island, Gabriola Island and the Sunshine Coast to host week-long Circus Camps.
-Participants will explore creative themes for the development of their own rendition of The Rainforest Circus – Submerged, inspired by the story of water.
-Artists will work with community members to develop their stories into circus productions, incorporating acrobatics, clowning, music, visual arts and physical theatre.
+In 2017 Artists from the Rainforest Circus visited Malcolm Island, Gabriola Island and the Sunshine Coast to host week-long Circus Camps.
+Participants explored creative themes for the development of their own rendition of The Rainforest Circus – Submerged, inspired by the story of water.
+Artists worked with community members to develop their stories into circus scenes, incorporating acrobatics, clowning, music, visual arts and physical theatre.